docker/docs/engine/security/trust/content_trust.md

 ## About trust in Docker

-Docker Content Trust (DCT) allows operations with a remote Docker registry to enforce client-side and signing and verification of image tags.
+Docker Content Trust (DCT) allows operations with a remote Docker registry to enforce client-side signing and runtime verification of image tags.
 DCT provides the ability to use digital signatures for data sent to and received from remote Docker registries.
 These signatures allow client-side or runtime verification of the integrity and publisher of specific image tags.

 Through DCT image publishers can sign their images.
 Image consumers can ensure that the images they use are signed.
 Publishers and consumers can either be individuals or organizations.
-DCT supports users and automated processes such as builds.
+DCT supports individual users / teams as well as automated processes such as [builds and pipelines](trust_automation.d).

-When you use DCT, signing occurs on the client when you use `$ docker push` or `$ docker trust sign` and could happen on the client through `$ docker pull`, through the engine on `$ docker run`, or through Docker Enterprise's Universal Control Plane.
+When you use DCT, signing occurs on the client through the `$ docker push` or `$ docker trust sign` commands and verification can happen through the client, the engine, or through Docker Enterprise's Universal Control Plane.

 ### Image tags and DCT